Glimpse history through old images of Carlisle, Cumbria, England.

 This footage from Tony Marshall shows the city in the early 1980s, possibly 1982 or 1983.

 YouTube channel DaveSpencer32 uploads videos from across the UK showing bus transport from the past few decades.
 This footage shows buses travelling about in the city back in 1988.

-This footage from Felixjaz shows the city’s railway station in 1989.
+Two pieces of footage show the city’s railway station in 1989.